bloxstreet/support/docs/hr-information/general-information.md

 - While community members are permitted to inquire about the reasons behind an HR's resignation, it is ultimately at the HR's discretion to decide whether they want to disclose their reason(s) appropriately.

 ### <font color="#C21807">Joking about Resignations</font>
-- As HRs, we expect you to maintain a high level of professionalism, including in Discord chat channels.
+- HRs are expected to maintain a high level of professionalism, including in Discord chat channels.
-- Joking about resignations can come across as unprofessional and insensitive, undermining the seriousness of your role and responsibilities.
+- Joking about resignations as an HR can come across as unprofessional and insensitive, undermining the seriousness of their role and responsibilities.
 - Therefore, any jokes about resignations are strictly prohibited and will result in a forced resignation by a Group Administrator or Group Director, effectively a demotion to Customer.